The fast and the furious introduction to cheap car insurance

 How to shop for car insurance

 Whatever way you decide to conduct your quest for cheap car insurance, comparing multiple quotes will be the most important part.
-This advice popped up frequently when Quote compiled advice from 39 experts on getting the best rates on car insurance.
+This advice popped up frequently when we compiled advice from 39 experts on getting the best rates on car insurance.
 Janet Ruiz of the Insurance Information Institute offered the following tip:

 "Don't choose your insurer because you like a company's ads.
 Compare at least three quotes for your insurance, and make sure that you're comparing the same coverage levels.
 You can save hundreds of dollars a year by shopping around."